When Access Disappears

 by Kerry Ann Wiley

-She kept staring at the scars, like they belonged to a version of herself she hadn’t chosen to be.
-One marked her calf, uneven and new.
-Another traced her wrist, faded but still there.
-Her fingers moved over it again and again, like it was a line in someone else’s story.
+She stared at the scars, her gaze fixed as though they belonged to someone else—someone she had never meant to be.
+One mark traced her calf, uneven and still raw, the other curving over her wrist, faded but stubborn.
+Her fingers moved over them repeatedly, like she was reading a line in a story that wasn’t hers.

-She shifted in the chair and pulled her sleeves down over her hands, then rose slowly.
+She shifted in the chair, pulling her sleeves down over her hands before rising slowly.

-“I’m very cold,” she said.
+“I’m very cold,” she said, her voice quiet, distant.
 “I’m going to try to warm up in the shower.”

-She was already at the stairs when she added, “Can you get the heavy blanket?”
+She was already halfway up the stairs when she added, “Can you get the heavy blanket?”

-I waited for the bathroom door to close, then went upstairs and opened the linen closet.
+I waited until I heard the bathroom door click closed, then went upstairs to open the linen closet.
 The blanket was in the third drawer.
-As I reached in, something shifted under the pillowcases.
-I froze, hand hovering, unsure what I had just disturbed.
+As I reached for it, something shifted beneath the pillowcases.
+I froze, my hand hovering, uncertain of what I had disturbed.

-A slip of paper—not carefully hidden, just resting there slightly out of place.
-A plain envelope, with my name on the front in sharp, fast, familiar handwriting.
-I sat on the edge of the bed and stared at it while the water ran—too hot, like always.
-The pipes hissed behind the walls.
+A slip of paper rested there, not hidden, just slightly out of place.
+It was a plain envelope with my name written on the front in fast, familiar handwriting.
+I sat on the edge of the bed, staring at it as the sound of running water filled the air, the pipes hissing behind the walls.

-I opened the flap.
-Her handwriting rushed across the page, fast and raw, like she was trying to outrun the truth of it.
+I opened the envelope.
+Her handwriting spilled across the page, fast and raw, like she was trying to outrun the truth.

 J—